scabeen/PracticeRepo/README.md

 # PracticeRepo
 ## 1. First:
 ### a.
 List:
->     *i.
+>     i.
 This is the new feature branch of the master branch.
-Gotta commit to save, yada, yada.*
+Gotta commit to save, yada, yada.

+*forgot you can't use italics with quotes in this markdown.*

->     *ii.
-Golden Rule: Only git rebase when you is alone on a branch yo.*
+>     ii.
+Golden Rule: Only git rebase when you is alone on a branch yo.